BitcoinDesign/Guide/guide/contribute/content-guidelines.md

 #### Make content scannable

 On the internet, majority of people scans the content before reading it.
-By scanning, a reader tries to search for a relevant information on the page.
+By scanning, a reader tries to search for relevant information on the page.
 Split text into paragraphs, use links, text styling and images to enhance the scanability.
-Per paragraph you should have 3-4 sentences.
+Per paragraph, you should have 3-4 sentences.

 #### Linking

-Linking provides necessary context and helps with information repetition.
+Linking provides necessary context and helps avoid information repetition.
 Link to the [Glossary]({{ '/guide/glossary' | relative_url }}) or to another page in the guide whenever possible.
 If information isn't available, consider linking to a reputable third-party resource.

 #### Give tips, not commands